Calcutatator/x402archive/README.md

 ## Request a project submission
 Want to see a new project listed?
 Here’s the lightweight workflow:

-1. **Fork & edit (preferred).** Duplicate this repository, add a new directory under `scripts/overrides` or edit `scripts/build-db.mjs` to include your project details (name, category, primary link, optional Twitter override), then open a pull request.
+1. **Fork & edit (preferred).** Fork [Calcutatator/x402archive](https://github.com/Calcutatator/x402archive), add a new directory under `scripts/overrides` or edit `scripts/build-db.mjs` to include your project details (name, category, primary link, optional Twitter override), then open a pull request against `main`.
-2. **Open an issue.** If you’re not comfortable with Git, file an issue containing:
+2. **Open an issue.** If you’re not comfortable with Git, file an issue at [github.com/Calcutatator/x402archive/issues/new](https://github.com/Calcutatator/x402archive/issues/new) containing:
    - Project name & short description
    - Primary URL (docs or landing page)
    - Category (match an existing one if you can)
    - Optional metadata: facilitator networks, earliest mention, Twitter/X handle
 3. **Signal updates.** Already listed but something changed?
-Issues or PRs work the same way—just flag the row to update.
+Issues or PRs on the same repository work the same way—just flag the row to update.

 Submissions stay in the `data/` artifacts only after being vetted against the upstream x402 ecosystem list so the dataset remains aligned.